annad2694/sep10-freedom-project/blog/entry01.md

 ## Engineering Design Process

-As of late, I am still on the first step, defining, which has taken me a while to figure out.
+As of late, I am still on the first step of the engineering design process, defining, which has taken me a while to figure out.
 I have officially decided to stick with movie production because it falls in- line with my line of passions.
 When I grow up, I wish to be something in film, but something that also involves technology, and I predict that the filmmaker falls in line with that pretty smoothly.
 The second step is to research all about movie production, which might take a while since I'll have to read a lot of articles, watch videos, and even engage with people in that line of work to get a better understanding of the profession and how the modern world of technology and code can play a part in that field.

 ## Skills